Born: December 21, 1948

 By 1996, Jackson had his first taste of movie star status with the summer blockbuster A Time To Kill.
 The next year brought a mixed bag of supporting and starring roles, including Eve's Bayou, Hard Eight and the eagerly anticipated Jackie Brown.
 His roles continue to grow more varied and interesting: 1999 saw him as Jedi Master Mace Windu in the Star Wars prequel The Phantom Menace, and reprised the role in two more films.
 He has also played leading roles in other films such as S.W.A.T.
 (2003), Kill Bill: Volume 2 (2004) and Coach Carter (2005).
 His role as Colonel Nick Fury in the 2010 film Iron Man 2 led to him having the opportunity to reprise the character in other comic book films, like Captain America: The First Avenger (2011) and The Avengers (2012).
 He also starred in the thriller The Samaritan (2012) as a man released after spending 25 years in prison and played Nick Fury in Captain America: The Winter Soldier (2014) alongside Chris Evans.
 In 2015, he reprised his role as Nick Fury in Avengers: Age of Ultron (2015) and played a bounty hunter in The Hateful Eight (2015).

-The legendary actor can most recently be seen in the thriller Cell (2016) alongside John Cusack, the epic reboot The Legend of Tarzan (2016) alongside Alexander Skarsgård and Margot Robbie, and the fantasy adaptation Miss Peregrine's Home for Peculiar Children (2016) opposite Eva Green.
+The legendary actor continues to work non stop and can be seen in a slew of recent films, including the thriller Cell (2016), alongside John Cusack, the epic reboot The Legend of Tarzan (2016), starring Alexander Skarsgård and Margot Robbie, the fantasy adaptation Miss Peregrine's Home for Peculiar Children (2016), opposite Eva Green, the action sequel xXx: Return of Xander Cage (2017), which brings back Vin Diesel, the action comedy The Hitman's Bodyguard, starring Ryan Reynolds, and the fantasy reboot Kong: Skull Island (2017), alongside Tom Hiddleston and Brie Larson.

 Samuel resides in Encino, California with his wife of many years, LaTanya Richardson, and their daughter, Zoe.